kavinvalli/gh-repo-fzf/README.md

 ## Usage

-- To list all directories, you have access to run:
+- To list all directories you have access to, run:

 ```sh
 gh repo-fzf